-Argentina’s Lagash is not a well-known provider in the Nearshore market, but with clients like Walmart and Heineken the firm is betting that an increased US presence will help the firm gain much needed recognition.
+Argentina’s Lagash is not a well-known provider in the Nearshore market, but with clients like Walmart and Heineken the firm is betting that an increased U.S. presence will help it gain much needed recognition.

-The company has over 500 people working from offices in Colombia, Chile, Mexico and also has offices in Boston, Mass. and Redmond, Wash. – and it is eying up other opportunities in a bid to counterbalance the unpredictability of the Argentine economy.
+The company has over 500 people working from offices in Colombia, Chile, Mexico – as well as offices in Boston, Mass. and Redmond, Washington.
+And it is eying up other opportunities in a bid to counterbalance the unpredictability of the Argentine economy.

 After rapid growth at a rate of 50% year on year, the company sees a move to expand operations in the U.S. as only natural.

 But how did things get to where they are now?

 Headquartered in Buenos Aires, Lagash in its early days had a strong partnership with Microsoft – by implementing the company’s tech into the market.
 They say this has been key in its rapid expansion.